DenysPekshev/marketing-ads-sql-report/README.md

 Main tasks:

-Combine data from Facebook and Google Ads into a single dataset.
+- Combine data from Facebook and Google Ads into a single dataset.

-Calculate key marketing metrics.
+- Calculate key marketing metrics.

-Calculate the growth/decline of metrics compared to the previous month (Month-over-Month).
+- Calculate the growth/decline of metrics compared to the previous month (Month-over-Month).

-Prepare data for further visualization in BI systems.
+-Prepare data for further visualization in BI systems.

-Query structure:
+-Query structure:

-Combine data from different sources (Facebook Ads and Google Ads).
+-Combine data from different sources (Facebook Ads and Google Ads).

-Create consolidated monthly metrics.
+-Create consolidated monthly metrics.

-Use LAG() to calculate changes in metrics.
+-Use LAG() to calculate changes in metrics.

-Calculate percentage changes in CTR, CPM, ROMI.
+-Calculate percentage changes in CTR, CPM, ROMI.

-The file Pekshev_marketing_report.sql contains a copy of the query.
+-The file Pekshev_marketing_report.sql contains a copy of the query.